ernestoherrerab/py_nw_automation/ReadMe.md

 An environment file called ".env" should also exist in the same directory where the script exists.
 This file contains environmental variables.

 Panorama Ops require cert chain to secure communication.
-It should be included in /network_automation/panorama_ops/address_checker/ directory
+It should be included in /network_automation/panorama_ops/ directory as it is used by api scrpits

 You can find an example in a file named "env_example".